 That’s why this strategy can be best when you team up with brands who have similar audiences and aesthetics.
 For example, The Little Market teamed up with other LA-based brands to build a group board curating holiday gifts, and the result is a coherent and on-brand collaboration featuring all of their products.

-Here are some tips to keep in mind when you’re approaching any group board with a request:
+Shopify’s social media team also runs a group board just for Shopify store owners.
+Nicholas runs the board, and he has some tips to keep in mind when you’re approaching any group board with a request.

 - Tailor your email.
 When you send a note asking to join a group board, try to personalize the email with specifics about why you want to join the board, and how your business would be a good match for the board.